crashinvaders/gdx-texture-packer-gui/.github/ISSUE_TEMPLATE/crash-report.md

 ---

-**Description/steps to reproduce.**
-> If possible provide any information that may help to reproduce the issue.
+> Please paste the crash log in here (already in your clipboard) and, if possible, provide any information that may help to reproduce the issue.

-**Crash log**
-> Please paste the crash log copied from the app here.